April McClain Delaney: Israel

+Russia

+In September 2026, McClain Delaney voted against the Sanctioning Russia Act, citing potential rising costs for Americans resulting from the tariffs.

 Ukraine

 McClain Delaney supports providing aid to Ukraine in the Russo-Ukrainian War.
 In February 2025, she criticized comments made by President Donald Trump blaming Ukraine for Russia's invasion and calling Ukrainian President Volodymyr Zelenskyy a dictator, saying that his comments were insulting to soldiers and civilians who lost their lives in the war.

+Venezuela

+In January 2026, McClain Delaney criticized U.S. military strikes in Venezuela, calling it "deeply troubling and illegal".
+She later called on House Democrats to consider impeachment proceedings against President Donald Trump in response to the strikes.

 Gun policy

 During her 2024 congressional campaign, McClain Delaney supported "common sense gun legislation" such as universal background checks, assault weapon bans, and red flag laws.